getify/You-Dont-Know-JS/async & performance/ch6.md

 })();
 ```

-You may think about the `foo` reference in the innermost function as needing to do a 3-level scope lookup.
-We covered in the *"Scope & Closures"* title of this book series how lexical scope works, and the fact that the compiler generally caches such lookups so that referencing `foo` from different scopes doesn't really practically "cost" anything extra.
+You may think about the `foo` reference in the innermost function as needing to do a three-level scope lookup.
+We covered in the *Scope & Closures* title of this book series how lexical scope works, and the fact that the compiler generally caches such lookups so that referencing `foo` from different scopes doesn't really practically "cost" anything extra.

 But there's something deeper to consider.
 What if the compiler realizes that `foo` isn't referenced anywhere else but that one location, and it further notices that the value never is anything except the `41` as shown?